jamiejackson/cfspreadsheet-lucee/README.md

 1. Download cfspreadsheet-lucee.zip
 1. Extract into `/path/to/your/wwwroot/luceeExtensionProvider` (you should then have 2 files in that folder: cfpoi.zip and ExtensionProvider.cfc)
 1. Add a file `/path/to/your/wwwroot/luceeExtensionProvider/Application.cfc` with the contents `component {}`
-1. Lucee *Server* Admin > Archives & Resources > Components: Got to "Create new Additional Resource" and add a name and under resource put "{lucee-server}/components/".
+1. Lucee *Server* Admin > Archives & Resources > Components: Go to "Create new Additional Resource" and add a name and under resource put "{lucee-server}/components/".
 Save with default settings.
 1. Lucee *Server* Admin > Extensions > Providers: Add:  `http://your_local_site_host/luceeExtensionProvider/ExtensionProvider.cfc` (ensure you are using the correct port in your setup)
 1. Lucee *Server* Admin > Extensions > Applications:  Click on "<cfspreadhsheet />" icon.
 1. Click "Install" Button